top of page

 Low-Light Prowess for Golden Hour

 In Sabi Sands, I photographed a leopard padding through twilight, using just ambient light.
-The resulting image held remarkable detail in both shadows and highlights - no tripod, no stress.
+The resulting image held remarkable detail in both shadows and highlights.
+No tripod, no stress.

 Tough Build for Rugged Conditions